Here Are Methods to Keep Your WordPress Website Secure from Malicious Attacks

 One of the most popular Content Management Systems (CMS) available for websites and blogs is WordPress.
 However, despite its popularity, there are numerous weaknesses which makes it open to exploitation to hackers and scammers.
 Fortunately, there are several steps a user can take to enhance his or her WordPress website security.

 For one, make sure your website is constantly updated, including the latest plugins and themes.
 The reason to keep your website updated is that hackers will normally study weaknesses in your software and begin their attack using these weak points.
 Hackers would normally read the release notes and discover the vulnerabilities in the software.
 So, by keeping your website updated, you can fix all these vulnerabilities and weaknesses and strengthen your website against these attacks.

 Remove Unused Theme

-Also, it is best you remove all your unused themes and plugins as these not only use up your storage space, but are also a vulnerability to hackers.
-Moreover, it may affect the performance of the website and backing up of files due to its storage size.
+Also, it is best you remove all your unused themes and plugins as these not only use up your storage space but are also a vulnerability to hackers.
+Moreover, it may affect the performance of the website and back up of files due to its storage size.